ycpcs/cs497-spring2019/labs/lab03.md

 - The variable ```environ``` points to an array of pointers to strings called the *environment*.
 The last pointer in this array has the value NULL.

 - ```printenv``` command – Print all or part of environment.

+- How to add environment variables to the current shell and all processes started from current shell:
 ```cpp
 > export foo='cs497'
 > printenv foo